-- A Traffic Management Plan will be developed to minimise disruption to vehicle travellers; - Traffic will be controlled by temporary traffic lights, allowing vehicles to continue to use one lane of Dornie Bridge during the construction phase; - Motorists will be informed of works and likely delays via the Traffic Scotland website, media releases and by variable message and fixed signs; - The needs of NMU traffic will be considered within the design of the Traffic Management Plan; and - NMU access between Dornie and Ardelve will be maintained during and following the maintenance works as far as is practicable; and - Mitigation measures outlined in the Air Quality and Climate and Noise sections will be strictly adhered to.
+- The needs of NMU traffic will be considered within the design of the Traffic Management Plan; and - NMU access over the Kessock Bridge will be maintained during and following the maintenance works as far as is practicable; - Mitigation measures outlined in the Air Quality and Climate and Noise sections will be strictly adhered to. - A Traffic Management Plan will be developed to minimise disruption to vehicle travellers; - Traffic will be controlled by temporary traffic lights, allowing vehicles to continue to use one lane of Kessock Bridge during the construction phase; - Motorists will be informed of works and likely delays via the Traffic Scotland website, media releases and by variable message and fixed signs; and - Mitigation measures outlined in the Air and Climate and Noise sections will be strictly adhered to.